Back to menu

 The water supply of street fountains and buildings

-Street fountains could be simple basins, large covered basins and decorated nymphaea.
+Street fountains could be simple basins, large basins covered by barrel vaults, and decorated nymphaea.
 The small basins are found typically near the entrance of baths and apartment buildings.
 A good example of a covered basin was found in Via della Fontana.
-Overflow holes in these basins prove that normally there was a continuous flow of water, with which buckets could be filled.
-However, water was also collected directly from the basins.
+Overflow holes in these basins prove that normally there was a continuous flow of water, with which buckets could be filled that were placed in shallow depressions.
+However, water was also collected directly from the basins, through a "window" in the front: traces of wear caused by ropes can be seen.
 This suggests that sometimes the flow of water was interrupted, albeit not for a long period of time, because the reserve in the basins was small.
-This in turn suggests, that the flow was regulated by people, because there was (just) not enough water available.
+This in turn suggests that the flow was regulated, because there was (just) not enough water available.
+Perhaps the water-supply of alternating parts of the city was interrupted for a few hours each day.
 The nymphaea are found along main streets and on squares.
-They adorned the city, but had a practical purpose as well: water could be collected from the overflow basins.
+They adorned the city, but had a practical purpose as well: water could be collected from their overflow basins.

 The types of connected buildings (excluding the baths) are listed below: